fabianaba/Insurance_Cross_Sell/README.md

 ## 2. Business assumptions

-* Pursuing Vehicle Insurance is NOT mandatory in this case study scenario.
+* In this case study scenario, pursuing a Vehicle Insurance is NOT mandatory by the law. (please see item 4 below)

 * The sales team currently works with Google Sheets as a corporate tool.
-The solution would be presented in the same format.
+The solution would be presented in the same format for convenience.

 ## 3. Solution planning